Code-Institute-Submissions/project-2-thetwelvegates/README.md

 1. Landing Section
     - The animated graphics in effect of the page works well with every refresh
     - The button is able to bring the users to the main section works well
-2. Horoscope Personlity Section
+2. Horoscope Personality Section
     - All the different dates for the twelve horoscope were entered to test that the javascript will return and reflect the right horoscope sign on the page
     - All twelve horoscopes were selected from the dropdown to ensure that the respective data is reflected upon selection
     - Clicked on all compatible horoscope signs and ensure that they were linked to the correct horoscope to display data
     - The button is able to bring the users to the next section works well
 3. Horoscope Predictions (Daily) Section
     - There is a image hover effect on all the twelve horoscope signs and it is tested to work well
-    - On larger screens, the icons were set to disply as a four-column so that it is not cluttered, tested to display well on larger screens
+    - On larger screens, the icons were set to display as a four-column so that it is not cluttered, tested to display well on larger screens
-    - On samller screens, the icons were set to display as a two-column to ensure visibility of the icons, tested to display well on smaller screens
+    - On smaller screens, the icons were set to display as a two-column to ensure visibility of the icons, tested to display well on smaller screens
     - All the twelve horoscope signs were clicked and tested to work well
     - On click on respective graphic for each sign, the modal component managed to pop up in the middle of the page.
 It was tested to work well on a mobile screen as well.
     - The button is able to bring the users to the next section works well